ancalentari/twitch-stream-recorder/README.md

 ## Features

-- Record Twitch live streams automatically
+- Record Twitch streams automatically when a streamer goes online
-- Process video files to fix errors
+- Save recordings to your local machine
-- Save recordings to specified folders
+- Prune old files after a specified number of days
-- Optional FFmpeg integration for processing
+- Optional feature to upload recorded streams to a network drive

 ## Installation